 If you’re considering Seychelles company formation with a bank account for the purpose of doing business in or investing in (or through) Seychelles, you might be surprised that there are better jurisdictions for this also… well, maybe.
 Ultimately, what’s best boils down to the type of business and the level of local and international transactions that you plan to have.

-In other words, if you’re setting up a local business that will only engage with other local businesses or customers, then you might want to consider Seychelles company formation with a bank account locally.
+In other words, if you’re setting up a local business that operates locally, then you might want to consider Seychelles company formation with a bank account locally.
 However, if you’re planning on doing business abroad, Seychelles companies might face some challenges.

 Instead, you might want to consider the jurisdictions that you’ll be doing business with, see which structures are popular there.
 Then, determine whether it’s worth setting up a local entity or consider one of the countries mentioned above.

-If after reading this article you still plan to move forward with Seychelles company formation with a bank account, then it’s paramount that you open back up bank accounts.
+If after reading this article you still plan to move forward with Seychelles company formation with a bank account, then it’s paramount that you open backup bank accounts.
 The reason for this is that most banks don’t like Seychelles companies.
 They’re viewed as high risk.
-So even if you are able to open an account at first, it’s very possible that the bank will terminate your account in the near future, even if you and your business have a sparkling reputation.
+So even if you are able to open an account at first, it’s very possible that the bank will terminate your account in the near future.
+That’s the case even if you and your business have a sparkling reputation.

 Even when companies are registered in stable jurisdictions, we suggest opening back up bank accounts.
 After all, having backup accounts is the only way to ensure that your businesses can continue transacting if your primary account gets shut down or is temporarily frozen.